About The Fuse Progressive Voters Guide

 4. Viability: We will rarely recommend a candidate we deem to have a very low chance of winning when there are multiple progressive choices.
 Factors we consider in assessing viability include money raised, the strength of a candidate’s campaign infrastructure (i.e. staff and volunteer capacity), perceived local enthusiasm for their candidacy, and the strength of their opponent.

 5. Experience and track record: We look for candidates with personal or professional experience related to the duties of the office they seek.
-For incumbents, we heavily weight their track record in office, including their voting record, sponsorship of legislation, public statements, and level of community engagement.
+For incumbents, we heavily weigh their track record in office, including their voting record, sponsorship of legislation, public statements, and level of community engagement.

 6. Prioritization of resources: We try to focus our limited resources as an organization on the most important races where we think we can be a game-changer.
 Therefore, we usually won’t oppose an established progressive incumbent unless they have a viable challenger and we’re prepared to run a comprehensive campaign.

 7. Likelihood of effectiveness if elected: We do our best to evaluate how effective someone would be in office based on our assessment of what’s needed for that jurisdiction.
 We look for candidates with innovative proposals and experience building coalitions, navigating large bureaucracies, creating complex public policy, and communicating their agenda with the public.

 8. Appropriate behavior and alignment with progressive values: In rare cases, we will oppose a politically progressive candidate if we believe their behavior or values are so abhorrent that we can’t justify putting our name behind them.

 9. Diversity of partner support: We give extra weight to candidates who receive the endorsements of partners across different issue areas, i.e. both labor unions and environmental groups.